500Foods/ActoriousClient/README.md

 # ActoriousClient
-Actorious TMS WEB Core application
+This is the main web application for the [Actorious](https://www.actorious.com) website.
+It has been developed using Delphi and TMS WEB Core along with many other very capable JavaScript libraries.
+In particular, Tabulator.

 ## Repository Information
 [![Count Lines of Code](https://github.com/500Foods/ActoriousClient/actions/workflows/main.yml/badge.svg)](https://github.com/500Foods/ActoriousClient/actions/workflows/main.yml)